Some hurricane watchers measure the storm with the Waffle House Index - NewsBreak

 Some hurricane watchers measure the storm with the Waffle House Index

-PANAMA CITY, Fla. ( WMBB ) — Over the last several days, Waffle House, the restaurant famous for breakfast and always being open, has become a hot topic on social media.
+PANAMA CITY, Fla. ( WMBB ) — Waffle House, the restaurant famous for its breakfast and always being open, has become a hot topic on social media the last few days.

 Most versions of the reference go like this: “I’ll know Hurricane Ian will be an issue if The Waffle House closes.”